What is Iyengar Yoga?

 I’m pregnant.
 Can I still practise yoga?

-Yes, but if you have not done any yoga before, you should wait until your 14th week and attend a specialised pregnancy yoga class.
-You may join at any time from the 14th up to the 28th week.
-Only students with Iyengar yoga experience may join after the 28th week.
+Yes, but if you have not done any yoga before, you should wait until your 14th week and attend a specialised pregnancy yoga class which you may join at any time from the 14th up to the 28th week.
+Please check our website for suitable pregnancy classes.
+Only students with Iyengar yoga experience may stay with their normal class after the 28th week.
+Always make sure you inform your teacher that you are pregnant before you attend any classes.

 I have an injury, a bad back, or other health problems.
 Can yoga help?